MassimoC/PaaSTicketing/README.md

 # PaaS Ticketing
 Extremely simple PaaS ticketing system used as playground project.
+Powered by [Arcus](https://arcus-azure.net) and lot of copying and pasting from Stack Overflow.

 ![Scenario](./media/scenario.png)